Animas Forks, Colorado: Location

 Animas Forks is located on a system of roads known as the Alpine Loop.
 The loop is a 65 mi system of unpaved roads which connects the small mountain towns of Lake City, Ouray, and Silverton.
 Most of the land in the area is managed by either the U.S. Forest Service or the Bureau of Land Management.
 The Alpine Loop is visited by over 100,000 people each year.
 Animas Forks, at an elevation of 11200 ft, is more than two miles (3 km) above sea level.

-The unimproved road from Silverton to Animas Forks is passable in summer by two-wheel drive vehicles.
-The road beyond Animas Forks over Engineer Pass to Lake City may require four-wheel drive.
-Low clearance cars will find the Alpine Loop extremely difficult or impossible.
+The unimproved road from Silverton to Animas Forks is not passable in summer by two-wheel drive vehicles.
+The road is extremely rocky.
+The road beyond Animas Forks over Engineer Pass to Lake City does require high clearance four-wheel drive.
+Low clearance cars will find the Alpine Loop impossible.

 History

-The town's first log cabin was built in 1873 and by 1876 the community had become a bustling mining community.
-At that time the town contained 30 cabins, a hotel, a general store, a saloon, and a post office.
+The town's first log cabin was built in 1873, and the Animas Forks, Colorado Territory, post office opened on February 8, 1875.
+By statehood in 1876, the community had become a bustling mining community with 30 cabins, a hotel, a general store, and a saloon.
 By 1883, 450 people lived in Animas Forks and in 1882 a newspaper, the Animas Forks Pioneer, began publication and lasted until October 1886.
 Every fall the residents of Animas Forks migrated en masse to the warmer town of Silverton.
 In 1884 a 23-day blizzard inundated the town with 25 ft of snow; the residents had to dig tunnels to get from building to building.
 Mining, speculation and processing mills helped Animas Forks grow.

 Decline

 When mining profits began to decline investment in Animas Forks was no longer justified.
 Although mining made a brief 1904 rebound with the construction of the Gold Prince Mill the town's mining days were nearing an end.
 The Silverton Northern Railroad built to the area in 1896 and stimulated interest in mining in the community again but the railroad never reached its expectations.
-The Gold Prince Mill closed in 1910 and in 1917 most of the mill's major parts were removed for a new facility in Eureka.
+The Gold Prince Mill closed in 1910 and the Animas Forks post office closed on November 30, 1915.
+By 1917 most of the mill's major parts were removed for a new facility in Eureka.
 The mill's dismantling signalled the beginning of the end for Animas Forks.
 The town was a ghost town by the 1920s.